siteorigin/docs/widgets-bundle/form-building/form-fields.md

 ---

 ### tabs
 The tabs field integrates with the section form.
 By itself, this field doesn't function and must be paired with a section field as each tab corresponds to an assigned section.
-On mobile devices, this field will collapse to sections.
+On mobile devices, the tabs will disappear in favor of the original sections.

 This field requires Widgets Bundle version 1.xx.x or higher.
 If the user is using a version prior to that release, the sections will output as normal.